agoncal/agoncal-sample-javaee/02-JavaOne2013/DEMO.md

 * Show Bean Validation code in IntelliJ

+# Create Book and Languages entities

+* In the terminal with `vi` show the script `entities.fsh`
+* HOW TO RETURN TO THE HOME OF THE PROJECT !!!!!
+* In Forge run the script `run ../entities.fsh`
+* Show code in IntelliJ
 * Build the code with Forge `build`
-* Say we are using a script to generate the Book and Language entity `run 01-entities.fsh`
-* Show code in IntelliJ

 # Generate REST endpoints